When you’re thinking about conversion rate optimization, returns probably aren’t the first thing to pop into your mind.

 One of the best ways to handle product returns is by automating your returns order fulfillment process.
 It helps free up your valuable time, so you can focus on other areas of your business.

 Here are a few ways to automate returns:

 - Make it easy for customers to request a refund without contacting customer support.

-Returns can start as a negative customer experience, but you can use returns as an opportunity to encourage them to shop with you again!
+Returns can start as a negative customer experience, but you can easily use them as an opportunity to encourage customers to shop with you again!